jetspace/desktop/docs/index.md

 For more informations visit the About tab.

-## Apps
+## Features

-* Panel
-* Wallpaper Service
-* Settings Manager
-* Notification Daemon
-* App Search
+  * Comes with some basic applications
+  * Low resource usage (RAM/CPU)
-* Session with Autostart support
+  * Theme support

 ## Version

-This Documentation is build for version 0.70 (unreleased).
+This Documentation is build for version 0.80 (unreleased).